 5 Ways to Prepare Your Garden for Spring

-Food prices are climbing, the economy is weak, and food safety scares are rising.
+Food prices are climbing and food safety scares are rising.
 The solution is as close as your backyard.
 More than 43 million Americans are planning a vegetable garden.

 For the frugal, it makes perfect sense.
 According to the US Department of Agriculture, for every $100 you spend on gardening seeds and supplies, the potential harvest is $1,000.
 Not to mention the satisfaction and pride in knowing your hard work paid off in healthier and tastier food for your family.

 Begin by deciding what vegetables to plant.
 There is no sense planting something that no one likes, although fresh from the garden taste has been known to change minds.
 Kids who wouldn't touch peas or spinach with a ten-foot pole are fighting over who gets to pick the latest batch.
 Tomato haters find themselves melting to the burst of a sun-ripened tomato plucked right from the vine and washed.

 There are three types of gardens, including in the ground, raised beds, and container gardening.
 Decide what is right for your area.
 Then lead with location.
 Most crops want six to eight hours of sun daily with a handy water source nearby.